Recycle to Recycle: Electrolysis Rust Removal with Semco Carbon

 Sodium Carbonate

 There’s another important component to the rig we neglected to mention up top: washing soda.
 Sodium carbonate (aka washing soda, used in a lot of laundry detergents) is mixed with water to create an electrolysis solution that allows electrical current from the battery charger to flow from the cathode to the anodes.
-Without the sodium carbonate (not to be confused with sodium bicarbonate, or baking soda), the electricity would dissipate in the tank instantly, and rust would not be removed from the wrench.
+Without the sodium carbonate (not to be confused with sodium bicarbonate, or baking soda; baking soda is less efficient for this process), the electricity would dissipate in the tank instantly, and rust would not be removed from the wrench.

 Gauge Effectiveness